-- report to DPE (in accordance with Condition E4 of SSD 8445) within 14 e exceedance occurring (or other timeframe agreed with DPE) describing y protection measures and long-term remediation options and any remediation measures or other course of action. - nt reasonable remediation measures as directed by DPE, subject to land - WE of any detection or predictions of an exceedance of a performance within two business days. - Impact Response Plan to DAWE (in accordance with Condition 11 of the nsent for the Tahmoor South Project).
+- report to DPHI (in accordance with Condition E4 of SSD 8445) within 14 ne exceedance occurring (or other timeframe agreed with DPHI) g temporary protection measures and long-term remediation options preferred remediation measures or other course of action. - nt reasonable remediation measures as directed by DPHI, subject to land mmonwealth DCCEEW of any detection or predictions of an exceedance rmance measure within two business days.

-Performance Measure and Indicator, Monitoring Program Management TARP Objective and Assessment Criteria Trigger Action Response
+Performance Measure and Indicator, Monitoring Program Management TARP Objective and Assessment Criteria Trigger Action Response Submit an Condition Tahmoor 5